btoderian/squashvid/README.md

 # 3. Local Configuration
-You must update the paths in SquashDrop.bat to match your local installation.
+You must update the paths in SquashVid.bat to match your local installation.

 ### To find CONDA_PATH: Open PowerShell and run: